Contrast-Security-OSS/azure-aks-example/README.md

 2.)
 Run `BASEURL=https://<your service name>.azurewebsites.net node exercise.js` or `BASEURL=https://<your service name>.azurewebsites.net DEBUG=true node exercise.js` to see it in progress.

-## Deploying a new version

-If you change the application you should run the Publish option in Visual Studio which will update the content in deploy folder.
-Zip this up into a file called deploy.zip.
-There is a VM called DockerBuilder in Azure to do this process.

 ## Simple exploit